 For the Cakes:

-- 8 ounces cream cheese, softened
+- 8 ounces cream cheese room temperature

-- 1/4 cup sour cream, room temperature
+- 1/4 cup sour cream room temperature

-- 1 egg
+- 1 egg room temperature

-- 1/4 cup sugar
+- 1/4 cup granulated sugar

 - 1 teaspoon vanilla extract